 - Senior Judge – Mary Ann Cohen.
 Received her bachelor’s degree from the University of California and attended University of Southern California School of Law in 1967.
 Judge Cohen has a background in working as an attorney, where she received two awards for her work on civil and criminal tax cases.
 First appointed as a judge by President Reagan in 1982 and later served as Chief Judge in 1997.

 Tax court judges come from very diverse backgrounds – some come from the private sector, where they have successfully worked as a tax attorney, others come from more of a governmental background where they clerked for another judge or worked for the IRS, many even have a mix of both private and public sector experience.
-Its important to know the background of your judge – they alone make a decision on your case.
-According to Senior Judge Mary Cohen, only 10% of tax cases are benched decisions (meaning cases where the law is clear) – otherwise, they issue an opinion report based on submission of briefs from each party.
-An upside to hiring a local Colorado attorney is that they often know the personality and temperament of each judge and know how best to frame arguments around those factors.
+It’s important to know the background of your judge – they alone make a decision on your case.
+According to Senior Judge Mary Cohen, only 10 percent of tax cases are benched decisions (meaning cases where the law is clear) – otherwise, they issue an opinion report based on submission of briefs from each party.
+An upside to hiring a local Colorado attorney is that they often know the personality and temperament of each judge and know-how best to frame arguments around those factors.

 How to Prep for a Tax Court Case in Colorado

 - Must begin by filing a petition.
 Along with your petition, you must submit a $60 filing fee, a copy of your IRS Notice of Deficiency or Notice of Determination, taxpayer ID number (form 4), and request of place of trial (form 5).
 Get your petition papers here.